nilscc/cuda-arrays/README.md

 # CuArrays: Multidimensional cuda arrays with proper memory management

-To use this library, simple import it in your .cu or .cpp files.
+This is a headers only library.
+To use it, simple include `CuArrays` in your .cu or .cpp files.
 See the example below.

-To compile, add the `cuda-arrays/library` folder to your include path, e.g.:
+To compile, add the `cuda-arrays` folder to your include path, e.g.:

-    nvcc -I$HOME/local/include/cuda-arrays/library example.cu
+    nvcc -I$HOME/local/include/cuda-arrays example.cu

 For other compilers don't forget to include the CUDA runtime headers:

-    g++ -I$HOME/local/include/cuda-arrays/library \
+    g++ -I$HOME/local/include/cuda-arrays \
         -I/usr/local/cuda/include example.cpp